July 2026

 US Court of International Trade 1 1

 There are 13 judicial vacancy emergencies, based on caseload and/or the length of the vacancy, according to the Administrative Office of the U.S. Courts.
-Seven emergency districts are in Texas.
+Six emergency districts are in Texas.

 Nominee Jurisdiction Confirmation Date